The English Curriculum

-Education at Thriplow is not just about the National Curriculum.
-We place a great emphasis on developing self-esteem and confidence, through our caring Christian ethos and our ability to give every child individual attention.
+English at Thriplow is not just about the National Curriculum.
+Our caring Christian ethos places a great emphasis on developing self-esteem and confidence.
 We firmly believe that learning to express oneself articulately is an important aspect of education, and we aim to improve the children’s spoken English through a variety of initiatives and activities.

-Each cohort learns a poem by heart every term and recites it to the class/Key Stage/whole school.
+- Learning a poem by heart every term and reciting it to the class/Key Stage/whole school.
+Each child keeps a Poetry Anthology as they move through the school which shows the poems they have learnt to recite.
 We hold a Poetry Recital Competition each year and the winner receives a prize and has his or her name engraved on a trophy.

-Every child in the school (Years 1 – 6) is encouraged to deliver a Presentation to their peers.
-In Reception, themes for “Show and Tell” are dictated by the class topic and are therefore relevant to the children’s learning.
-In Year 1 and 2 children take part in ‘Treasure Box’ which is a time to present to the rest of the class with artefacts and pictures of a subject of their choice.
-The whole school listens to a Presentation delivered by a teacher and considers the skills needed.
-The Year 6 children are the first in the year to deliver a 3 minute Talk on any subject to the rest of KS2.
+- Every child in the school (Years 1 – 6) is encouraged to deliver presentations to their peers.
+In Year 1 and 2 children take part in ‘Show and Tell’ which is a time to present to the rest of the class with artefacts and pictures of a subject of their choice.
+During the year, the whole school listens to a presentation delivered by a teacher and considers the skills needed.
+The Year 6 children are the first in the year to deliver a 3 minute talk on any subject to the rest of KS2.
 Year 5 and Year 4 also have the opportunity to deliver a presentation later on in the year.
-The children also join in a whole school debate.

 At Thriplow we use a thorough, systematic and creative approach to the teaching of writing.
 The National Curriculum is used as the ‘bare bones’ for how teachers plan their writing sequences.

-We use discrete phonics, SPAG (Spelling, Punctuation and Grammar) and handwriting lessons to ensure there is rigour but then teach the application in their writing through modelling, shared writing and paired composition.
+We use discrete phonics, grammar, punctuation and spelling and handwriting lessons to ensure there is rigour but then teach the application in their writing through modelling, shared writing and paired composition.
 Sometimes we use the process of the ‘slow write’ to ensure the focus is applied.